Midi Nation is supported by our great readers. We might get a commission if you buy gear through a link on this page [at no additional cost to you].

 - Experienced players looking for a portable controller

 These two markets are diametrically opposite.
 One prioritizes price and has little to no experience.
 The other is experienced, but demands portability mixed with performance.

 Consequently, the best 25-key MIDI controllers typically tend to fall into two buckets:

 Mostly, it comes down to build quality.
 The former uses premium-quality keys and pads.
 The latter uses keys/pads that are just good enough to be effective.

-Keeping this in mind, let's look at the best 25 key MIDI controllers in 2019 across all categories:
+Keeping this in mind, let's look at the best 25 key MIDI controllers across all categories:

 Best Overall: Nektar Impact LX25+

 - 25 narrow synth-style keys